comp110-lytle/comp110/site/exercises/battleship.md

 1. The player has up to five turns.
 2. The player gets to `input_guess` a row and column within the bounds of the size of the grid.
 3. The guess is compared to the secret row and column and we `print_grid` / "codified" boxes are output
-    3. Recall, the guess location is red for hits and white for a miss which will be determined by a `correct_guess`function.
+    3. Recall, when a `correct_guess` is given, the guess location is a red box, otherwise, it is depicted as a white box.
 4. If the guess was correct, the game is over and the player wins.
 5. If the guess was incorrect, the game loop goes back to step 2 to continue on with the next turn.